DrBAA/DrBAA/README.md

   Intro to Data and SQL Kickstarter

-### **Current courses in tech**
+  Entry to tech bootcamp with Coding Black Females which focused on backend software development using Java computer programming language.

-Currently doing an entry to tech bootcamp with Coding Black Females which will focus on backend software development using Java computer programming language.
+  Intro to JavaScript Kickstarter

 ### **My future goals and aspirations**